 Attend a two-day fellowship orientation program.

-Submit a report at the end of each semester to the College Fund’s Program Officer.
+Submit a one-page summary report at the end of each semester to the College Fund’s Program Officer.

 Maintain monthly contact with the College Fund’s Program Officer.

 Maintain regular contact with the College Fund’s Program Officer during and after completion of Graduate Hours Program.